GTA Fellows Certificate Program

 - Each participant will select a mentor.
 The mentor should be a faculty member in any department, but should not be the participant’s advisor.
 Participants will meet with their mentor several times over the duration of the program to discuss various topics covered in the GTA program.
 In particular, mentors will review drafts of the documents mentioned in #2 and ultimately will be asked to sign off on documents submitted as part of the GTA certificate program.

-Up to 6 of the required or elective seminars may be viewed online instead of attending the actual seminars.
+Up to 5 of the required or elective seminars may be viewed online instead of attending the actual seminars.
 If the student is unable to attend due to academic or geographic considerations they may request the distance option allowing the entire program to be done remotely.
+For each seminar viewed online, the student will need to fill out a "Video Summary" form in eLearning instead of the regular seminar reflection.